privacy-scaling-explorations/core-program/2024/week1_cryptographic_basics.md

 ### Tips

 You can always reference circomlib for examples of how to use existing circuits.
 You can find the circomlib [here](https://github.com/iden3/circomlib).
-Writing a simple circuit is not too dififcult, but it can be a bit tricky to get the constraints right and optimize the circuit. circomlib has many examples that you can use as a reference.
+Writing a simple circuit is not too difficult, but it can be a bit tricky to get the constraints right and optimize the circuit. circomlib has many examples that you can use as a reference.

 ## Study